Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 We define the renormalized scalar field

 which is the natural quantity expected to admit a nontrivial limit on $\mathcal{I}^+$.
-For the Maxwell field we use the tetrad/spin component formalism recalled in Section~\ref{sec:energy-estimates}: in particular, the component
+For the Maxwell field we use the tetrad/spin component formalism recalled in Section~\ref{sec:energy-estimates}: in this case, the component

-is the outgoing radiative component (Newman--Penrose ``$\phi_2$''), which is expected to decay as $r^{-1}$.
+is the outgoing radiative component (Newman-Penrose ``$\phi_2$''), which is expected to decay as $r^{-1}$.
 Accordingly, we renormalize

 \paragraph{A gauge-covariant normalization for $\psi$.} Since $\phi$ is charged, the quantity $\psi=r\phi$ depends on the gauge choice.
-To define a canonical outgoing profile, we remove the $A_L$--phase along each outgoing null generator by parallel transport.
+To define a canonical outgoing profile, we remove the $A_L$-phase along each outgoing null generator by parallel transport.

 \begin{definition}[Null parallel transport normalization] Fix $w_0\in\mathbb{R}$ and $\omega\in\mathbb{S}^2$.
 Let $U(w_0,v,\omega)\in \mathbb{C}$ be the solution of the ODE